DCAN-Labs/ExecutiveSummary/ReadMe.md

   - freesurfer v5.3
 - Environment: python 2.7.x
   - argparse
+  - PIL (Python Image Library)

 ## Intended Usage
-- run `layout_bulder.py` after FNL\_PreProc, but before any cleanup scripts have been ran
+- run `layout_bulder.py` after FNL\_PreProc, but before any cleanup scripts have been run
 - _Note: you can move the HTML to any other directory, but it needs its 'img' folder along with it to view the images!_

 ## Requirements for Processed and Raw Data Structures
 - __FNL_PreProc MUST be completed!__
 - Folder Structures:
   - /path/to/processed/pipeline/subjectID/summary/
-     - .gif and .png images produced via FNL_PreProc (_T1/T2 segmentations and epi coregistrations with functional_)
+     - .gif and .png images produced via FNL_PreProc (_T1/T2 segmentations or PNGs for BrainSprite, epi coregistrations with functional_)
   - /path/to/processed/pipeline/subjectID/unprocessed/NIFTI/
      - all __raw__ T1, T2, resting-state functional, and single-band reference data (nii or nii.gz) used in processing
   - /path/to/processed/pipeline/subjectID/MNINonLinear/Results/